james-menzies/spotify_opus/README.md

 ### Composers

 If the signed on user is an administrator, there will also be controls to add or edit composer entities.
+There will also be a link to back up the entire database.

 `/composers`